matthewwall/weewx-interceptor/readme.txt

 send to a the driver by creating a DNS entry for the host to which the internet bridge tries to send its data.

-Some router software such as OpenWrt or pfSense include a graphic interface for adding DNS entries.
-If you use either of these, simply create a DNS entry for the name to which the bridge normally sends (e.g., www.acu-link.com) and enter the address for the host on which the driver is running.
+1a) If you run pfsense, simply add an entry in the Services -> DNS forwarder

+  host: www
+  domain: acu-link.com
+  ip address: Y.Y.Y.Y

+OpenWrt has a similar configuration.

-If you run your own nameserver, add an entry to your DNS configuration.
+1b) If you run your own nameserver, add an entry to your DNS configuration.
 Here is a sample configuration for bind9 to hijack traffic from the acurite internet bridge:

 In the file /etc/bind/named.conf.local: